elleneub/empower-takehome/README.md

-# A simple project using React, Typescript, Express, and MySQL
+# Canvassing Notes App

-This was started with Create React App, who's README documentation is below.
+A minimal web app for managing canvassing notes with email validation, search, and a responsive UI.
+It uses React, Typescript, Express, and MySQL.
 I am using Cursor's Auto model to help code this!

 ## Setup Instructions